captionpoint/captionpoint-plays/THE-ROOMMATE.md

 What does he design?
 ---
 ## SHARON:
 (Doesn't really know.)
 Clothes, he mostly designs clothes.
 For women?
 ---
 ## ROBYN:
 Oh!
 ---
 ## SHARON:
 Everybody thinks he's a homosexual, but he's not.
 (Where did this come from?
 SHARON has surprised herself A beat.)
 ---
 ## ROBYN:
 I'm gay.
 ---
 ## SHARON:
 Oh!
-You're -?
+You ' r e -?
 Oh!!
-You're -??
+You ' r e -??
 (Beat.)
-I mean, I don't have any problem with homose‚mals. ---
+I mean, I don't have any problem with homosexuals.
+---
 ## ROBYN:
 Oh good.
 ---
 ## SHARON:
 Nope.
 Not at all.
 I think, you know, gay rights!
 Let them marry!
 ---
 ## ROBYN:
 Thank you.
 ---
 ## SHARON:
-Some of my son's friends are homose2mal people.
+Some of my son's friends are homosexual people.
 Probably most of them.
 ---
 ## ROBYN:
 Oh.